Malacañang Palace: Bonifacio Hall

-Malacañang Park and Bahay Pagbabago
+Malacañang Park and Bahay Pangulo

-Malacañang Park, directly across the river from Malacañang Palace, adjoins the Mabini Shrine and the former quarters of the Presidential Security Command and of the National Intelligence and Security Agency.
-It features a Recreation Hall, a small golf course and the guesthouse Bahay Pangarap.
+Malacañang Park, directly across the river from Malacañang Palace, adjoins the Mabini Shrine and the present headquarters of the Presidential Security Command.
+The park features a Recreation Hall, a small golf course and the guesthouse Bahay Pangulo, the official private residence of the President of the Philippines.

 The park was created when the rice fields and grasslands of Pandacan on the south bank of the Pasig River were acquired on orders of President Quezon in 1936–1937.
-Intended as a recreational retreat, it contained three buildings: a recreation hall used for official entertaining, a community assembly hall for conferences with local government officials, and a rest house (now the Bahay ng Pagbabago; which served as the official residence of presidents Benigno Aquino III and Rodrigo Duterte during their respective tenures) directly opposite the palace across the Pasig River, which would serve as the venue for informal activities and social functions of the president and his or her family.
+Intended as a recreational retreat, it contained three buildings: a recreation hall used for official entertaining, a community assembly hall for conferences with local government officials, and a rest house (which served as the official residence of presidents since Benigno Aquino III) directly opposite the palace across the Pasig River, which would serve as the venue for informal activities and social functions of the president and his or her family.
 The buildings, constructed by the Bureau of Public Works, were designed by Juan M. Arellano and Antonio Toledo.
 In addition to the buildings are a putting green, stables, and shell tennis courts.

 It is now the official residence of current President Bongbong Marcos, who has lived there since June 30, 2022.